gubasso/gubasso.xyz/ripi/Issue/write_one_real_blog_post/article-review-2.md

 ### *[Ripissue]* Installation

 Currently, *[Ripissue]* can only be installed using Rust and the toolchain provided by [Cargo].
 Therefore, let's start by installing Rust (access:

   > [https://www.rust-lang.org/tools/install ]

   > {[https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install)}

+  > done

 for more details about installation):